 Vegan and Gluten-Free Haggis

-You can find a few vegetarian and vegan haggis options in supermarkets, in fact, you can find these, or scan the barcodes on the LiberEat app here.
-It is more difficult to find a vegan and gluten-free haggis alternative.
+You can find a few vegetarian and vegan haggis options in supermarkets, but It is more difficult to find a vegan and gluten-free haggis alternative.
 So, we are here to help and provide a delicious, vegan, and gluten-free haggis recipe because we can’t have anyone missing out.

 With Haggis being the main ingredient and focus on Burns Night, it is important to get it right.
 Alongside mashed tatties, neeps, and for some people, you really can’t forget the gravy, this turns out to be utterly heartwarming and delicious.